balassy/sentinel/README.md

     </Sentinel>

+### Login with a single password

+Sentinel does not require a login name, but only a login password to access the galleries and the images.
+This makes sharing the images much easier for you, and also easier for your visitors to access them on a mobile device.

 ### Gallery thumbnails

 When a gallery folder contains a `folder.jpg` file, Sentinel uses it as the thumbnail image for the gallery (just like in Windows Explorer).